mkalin/jwsur2/README.md

 Best of luck with the code.
 Make it better.

-If you're interested in a modern introduction to C, with examples ranging from the basics through networking, securing, and concurrency/parallelism, please take a look at:
+If you're interested in a modern introduction to C, with examples ranging from the basics through networking, security, and concurrency/parallelism, please take a look at:
 [C Programming: Introducing Portable Assembler](https://www.amazon.com/dp/1977056954?ref_=pe_870760_150889320)